-&lt;sup>26 In autumn 2013, the strategic session Landmarks of the Financial Market Regulation Policy formulated a list of 233 proposals of the professional community to improve the regulation of the financial market (233 KPIs).
+&lt;sup>29 In autumn 2013, the strategic session Landmarks of the Financial Market Regulation Policy formulated a list of 233 proposals of the professional community to improve the regulation of the financial market (233 KPIs).

-The Bank of Russia also intends to work on approaches to the provision of services for small supervised financial institutions allowing them to keep records of business activities without the obligation to file these reports upon the granting to the Bank of Russia of the right for the direct use of their accounting data, including the use of cloud technologies.
-These organisations will also be able to use the simplified format for annual reporting.
 The implementation of the data centric approach to cooperation between the regulator and supervised entities for obtaining reporting data will be the basis for the further access of the regulator to databases of financial market participants containing primary data necessary to perform supervisory functions.